TobitSoftware/chayns-toolkit/website/docs/configuration/output.md

 For detailed information about Module Federation, including version compatibility requirements with `chayns-api` and overriding React required versions, see the [Module Federation documentation](../features/module-federation.md).

-## Single File Builds

-In single-file build mode, the compiler will inline all assets (CSS, images, etc.) together with all JavaScript into a single bundle.
-This can be useful when building smaller fragments of a UI, e.g. some kind of plugin.